-Barbara Kraft's newest book Anaïs Nin: The Last Days was published as an e-book in 2011 by Sky Blue Press, San Antonio, TX.
-Critical comment includes Thinking of Anaïs Nin blog; Anaïs Nin and Henry Miller, the LA Years; Artsbeat: An Insightful Memior - Anaïs Nin: The Last Days; Anaïs Nin's Last Days: KCRW's Lisa Napoli talks to Barbara Kraft and Anaïs Nin and Henry Miller, at the end.
+Barbara Kraft's newest book Anaïs Nin: The Last Days was published in print form by Pegasus Books, September 2013; it was an e-book in 2011 by Sky Blue Press, San Antonio, TX.
+Critical comment includes: Thinking of Anaïs Nin blog; Anaïs Nin and Henry Miller, the LA Years; Artsbeat: An Insightful Memior - Anaïs Nin: The Last Days; Anaïs Nin's Last Days: KCRW's Lisa Napoli talks to Barbara Kraft and Anaïs Nin and Henry Miller, at the end.

 Anaïs Nin: The Last Days is currently available on Amazon and on Smashwords.
 It is also available directly from iPad (through the iTunes store), Nook, the Sony Reader, as well as other Kindle-friendly devises such as the iPhone and is available through nearly every credible device worldwide.